Where is my Thyroid Gland? What does it do for me?

 - Sugar, Salt and Carbohydrate Cravings

-We don’t Treat Thyroid conditions, we make nutritional recommendations to help you live a happier healthier life!
+In our office, we make nutritional recommendations to help your thyroid balance so you can live a happier healthier life!

 Information on this site is provided for informational purposes and is not meant to substitute for the advice provided by your own health professional.
 You should not use the information contained herein for diagnosing or treating a health problem or disease, or prescribing any medication.
 You should read carefully all product packaging.
 If you have or suspect that you have a medical problem, promptly contact your health care provider.
 As always, results will vary, even when clinical tests have displayed a large success rate.